mariustoporascu/AIO-Livrari-Cernavoda-Server-AdminPanel/README.md

 # AIO Livrari Cernavoda
 Management website for Delivery App in ASP.NET Core

-•	Used Visual Studio Code to develop using C#, HTML, JavaScript and CSS programming languages.
+•	Used Visual Studio to develop using C#, HTML, JavaScript and CSS programming languages.

 •	Developed fully functional e-commerce management website for a delivery mobile application(Android/iOS).